VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

 ---

 # Decoupled Interactions

 The engine implements the following mechanisms to avoid the implementation of bespoke methods for interaction between instances of different classes that tightly couple them.

-Messages
+## Messages

-Messages can be enums or strings that are sent between objects or propagated through hierarchies of Actors or lists of Components.
+Messages can be `enums` or strings that are sent between objects or propagated through hierarchies of `Actor`s or lists of `Component`s.

-The ListenerObject class implements various helper methods to send messages around:
+The `ListenerObject` class implements various helper methods to send messages around:

 ```cpp
     /// Send a message to another object.